tonethar/IGME-330-Fall-2023/hw/hw-3.md

 ## I. Choose a web app to refactor
+- There are two "pre-approved" web apps you may

 ---

 ## II.
-Refactor the HTML
+Refactor the app's HTML
+- The app's HTML file shall be named **index.html**
-- Make sure that the HTML follows our course naming standards ("kebab-case" for id and class names, etc)
+- Make sure that the HTML inside **index.html** follows our course naming standards ("kebab-case" for `id` and `class` names, etc)
-- The HTML must pass the validator at
+- The HTML must pass the validator at: https://validator.w3.org/
 - All files (.html, .js, .css etc) must follow course naming standards (kebab-case, no spaces etc)

 ---